Dale Petroskey: National Baseball Hall of Fame and Museum

-Petroskey was elected to the Presidency of the National Baseball Hall of Fame and Museum on June 15, 1999.
+Petroskey was elected to president of the National Baseball Hall of Fame and Museum on June 15, 1999.
 During his tenure as the President of the Hall, Petroskey was credited with expanding membership and fundraising, furthering educational efforts and outreach, and establishing a closer relationship with the business of baseball (which is to say, Major League Baseball itself) with which the Hall had not always been on the best of terms.
 Under his leadership, the Hall embarked on a major renovation and modernization, which was completed in 2005 at a cost of $20 million.

 He has also been credited for the Hall's early 2000s initiatives to increase and further recognition of the contributions of Negro league players, managers, and executives, continuing an effort first broached by Hall of Famer—and Negro leaguer-- Jackie Robinson.
 A five-year program resulted in the elevation of 17 Negro leaguers to members of the Hall of Fame in 2006.
 He was president during the 2007 induction ceremony, which saw a record-breaking crowd of over 82,000 people in Cooperstown, as well as the 1999 ceremony which saw 50,000 people, tied for second-most ever.